What's happening? Things to do around southwest Montana in the coming week

 Young creators youth art program will be held at 4 p.m.
 Thursdays at the historic Clark Chateau.
 Classes will give children a safe place to learn how to create and express themselves.
 Donations are welcomed.

-The Rotary Club of Butte meets at noon, every Thursday at the Butte Country Club.
+The Rotary Club of Butte meets at noon, Thursdays at the Butte Country Club.
 For details, leave a message at 406-782-9783.

 Books and Babies starts at 11 a.m. followed by Story Time on Fridays at 11:15 a.m. at the Butte Public Library, 226 W. Broadway St. in the children’s room.
 Stories, songs, finger-plays and crafts are available.
 For details, call Cathy at 406-723-3361.